Overview

 As former Amtrak President Joe Boardman said in 2018, “Amtrak is not a privately held corporation whose fate is to be determined by a few individuals behind closed doors.
 It was created by the people and for the people and is funded by taxpayers who help to supplement Amtrak’s farebox revenue.”13

-As a publicly-funded passenger rail service, Amtrak’s Board meetings should be open to the public and the media and meeting agendas, meeting minutes, and other material presented to the board should be available, without the need to submit a FOIA request to obtain the information.
+As a publicly funded passenger rail service, Amtrak’s Board meetings should be open to the public and the media, and meeting agendas, minutes, and other materials presented to the Board should be publicly available without the need to submit FOIA requests.

-Every other publicly-supported passenger rail service in the country holds open and transparent board meetings, and we think Amtrak should too.
+Every other publicly supported passenger rail service in the country holds open and transparent board meetings, and Amtrak should do the same.

-This issue could easily be remedied if Congress were to make Amtrak subject to the Open Meetings Act (5 U.S.C. § 552b), as some have said was their intent when the Government in Sunshine Act was passed back in 1976.14
+This issue could be remedied if Congress were to make Amtrak subject to the Open Meetings Act (5 U.S.C. § 552b), as some have argued was the intent when the Government in Sunshine Act was enacted in 1976.14

-We would encourage like minded individuals and organizations to reach out to Congress and ask them to remedy this situation.
+We encourage like-minded individuals and organizations to contact Congress and support efforts to address this issue.

 __________